redpulse96/pgp.py/README.md

 # pgp.py
-pgpy example for demonstration only. it has a security flaw.
+pgpy example for demonstration only